PI41A:

 Larval Wobble: A Novel Vertical Swimming Behavior in Larvae of the Common Slipper Shell, Crepidula fornicata (651313)

-Lauren S Mullineaux, Woods Hole Oceanographic Institution, Biology, Woods Hole, United States, Michelle H DiBenedetto, Menlo Park, CA, United States, Anthony Pires, Dickinson College, Carlisle, PA, United States, Erik Anderson, Grove City College, Grove City, PA, United States and Karl Richard Helfrich, WHOI, Woods Hole, United States
+Lauren S Mullineaux, Woods Hole Oceanographic Institution, Biology, Woods Hole, MA, United States, Michelle H DiBenedetto, Menlo Park, CA, United States, Anthony Pires, Dickinson College, Carlisle, PA, United States, Erik Anderson, Grove City College, Grove City, PA, United States and Karl Richard Helfrich, WHOI, Woods Hole, United States

 Vigorous self-locomotion drives efficient mate finding in planktonic copepods swimming in turbulence (642781)